 Make sure the sauce is bubbly and very hot, then gently stir in the mozzarella.
-Let it sit, undisturbed, until you can see that the mozzarella is very soft, 2 to 3 minutes.
+Let sit, undisturbed, until you can see that the mozzarella is very soft, 2 to 3 minutes.

 Drain the pasta and pour it onto a platter.
 Drizzle with a little olive oil.
 Immediately sprinkle on the Parmesan shavings.
-Pour on the sauce, sprinkle with extra Parmesan and the chiffonade of basil and serve immediately!
+Pour on the sauce, sprinkle with grated Parmesan and the chiffonade of basil and serve immediately!